brechtb86/geo-rest/README.md

 ## Export

-It is possible to export the database via https://geolocation.rest/export?databaseName=Geo&fileType=mssql
+It is possible to export the database via https://geo-service.rest/export?databaseName=Geo&fileType=mssql

 To change the database name from the default "Geo" just change the "databaseName" querystring parameter.
 To change the output file type from the default "mssql" just change the "fileType" querystring parameter.
 For now only "mssql" is supported.

 ## Contact

-I have set up a mailbox at [brecht@geolocation.rest](mailto:[brecht@geolocation.rest)
+I have set up a mailbox at [brecht@geo-service.rest](mailto:brecht@geo-service.rest)